LukeEdwardsTech/osticket-prereqs/README.md

 </p>
 <p>
-Next, search Control Panel in the Windows search bar and run the program.
+Next, search "Control Panel" in the Windows search bar and run the program.
 </p>
 <br />